Vivek-04022001/documentation/docs/guides/classic-ui/working-with-content/introduction/conceptual-overview.md

 There is no need to install special software on your computer or mobile device to do this.

-We use the general word *content* to cover the many types of information you can publish, including:
+We use the general word *content* to cover the many types of information you can publish, including the following:

 - text (web pages)
 - photos and images